-We are working towards completing and submitting our Biologics License Application ("BLA") for Iomab-B to the U.S. Food and Drug Administration ("FDA") in the second half of 2023 and if approved, we intend to commercialize Iomab-B in the U.S.

-We are committed to bringing Iomab-B to patients globally and are working with Immedica AB ("Immedica"), our European, Middle East and North Africa ("EUMENA") partner, for the subsequent marketing authorization application ("MAA") of Iomab-B with the European Medicines Agency ("EMA").
+We are actively working on launching an early access program ("EAP") for Iomab-B. We are also working towards completing and submitting our Biologics License Application ("BLA") for Iomab-B to the FDA by the end of 2023 and if approved, we intend to commercialize Iomab-B in the U.S. We are committed to bringing Iomab-B to patients globally and are working with Immedica AB ("Immedica"), our European, Middle East and North Africa ("EUMENA") partner, for the subsequent marketing authorization application ("MAA") of Iomab-B with the European Medicines Agency ("EMA").
 Europe represents a large commercial market opportunity with approximately twice as many transplants performed in Europe compared to the U.S.

-Actimab-A is being developed under what we believe to be the current industry-leading clinical-study program utilizing the potent alpha radiation emitting isotope Actinium-225 ("Ac-225") with clinical data in approximately 150 patients treated over 6 clinical trials.
+Actimab-A is being developed under what we believe to be the current industry-leading clinical-study program utilizing the potent alpha radiation emitting isotope Actinium-225 ("Ac-225") with clinical data in approximately 150 patients treated over six clinical trials.
 The potent linear energy transfer emitted by Ac-225 has no known resistance mechanism.
 Actimab-A is being developed in combination with other regimens to exploit mechanistic synergies and leverage the mutation-agnostic mechanism of action of Ac-225 with the objective of establishing it as a backbone therapy in AML, an extremely heterogenous disease.

-We believe our Actimab-A + CLAG-M therapeutic combination trial results in r/r AML provide validation of this approach, which such results were presented at the American Society of Hematology ("ASH") 2022 Annual Meeting & Exposition in December 2022.
+We believe our Actimab-A + CLAG-M therapeutic combination trial results in r/r AML provide validation of this approach.
+Such results were presented at the American Society of Hematology ("ASH") 2022 Annual Meeting & Exposition in December 2022.
 Phase 1 results from the Actimab-A + CLAG-M combination trial showed high response rates and minimal residual disease ("MRD") negativity, translating to a survival benefit of 53% and 32% at one and two years in patients who are typically expected to live two to four months.
 At the same meeting, we shared Phase 1 data showing that the combination of Actimab-A + venetoclax was well-tolerated with responses, including a Complete Remission ("CR") and a partial response in early dose escalation cohorts.
-We believe the promise of these results may pave the way for the NCI Cooperative Research and Development Agreement ("CRADA"), announced on February 6, 2023, to develop Actimab-A for the treatment of patients with AML and other hematologic malignancies.
+We believe the promise of these results have paved the way for the NCI Cooperative Research and Development Agreement ("CRADA"), announced on February 6, 2023, to develop Actimab-A for the treatment of patients with AML and other hematologic malignancies.
+Under the CRADA, Actinium expects to initiate the late-stage development of Actimab-A, including a potential pivotal trial, in combination as a backbone therapy for r/r AML and expects to update on the program and timing by end of the second half of 2023.